lambdaisland/kaocha-nauseam/README.md

     bin/kaocha

-TO run the tests against a local copy of `kaocha`:
+To run the tests against a local copy of `kaocha`:

     clojure -A:dev:test-local -m kaocha.runner